bwakedavis/bwakedavis.github.io/content/blog/pwa/index.markdown

 ## Web manifest file

  can be called ```web.manifest``` or ```manifest.json```.
- Sould be linked in every HTML file.
+ Should be linked in every HTML file.

 ```html
 <link rel="manifest" href="/manifest.json">